Choosing the Right Roofing Material for Your Home

 Longevity and Maintenance

 Different roofing materials have varying lifespans and maintenance requirements.
-If you prefer a low-maintenance option, materials like metal or slate may be more suitable.
+If I prefer a low-maintenance option, materials like metal or slate may be more suitable.
 On the other hand, wood shingles require regular maintenance to prevent rot and insect damage.

 Energy Efficiency